 Field of Screams at Scary Prairie Pines is another very popular haunted attraction here in Wichita.
 They go over and beyond with the scary and gory storyline, and this is definitely not a good choice for young kids – which is one reason why older kids and adults really like it.

-Prices range from $15 to $25, based on the evening.
-Cheapest nights, priced $15, are Sundays in October.
-Peak nights, at $25, are Saturdays in October.
-All tickets for 2019, whether purchased online or at the door, will be timed tickets, starting at the top of the hour (7 p.m.) and running every 30 minutes after that.
+Prices range from $17 to $20, based on the evening.
+Cheapest nights, priced $17, are Sundays in October.
+Peak nights, at $20, are Saturdays in October.
+All tickets for 2020, whether purchased online or at the door, will be timed tickets, starting at the top of the hour (7 p.m.) and running every 30 minutes after that.
 Tickets at the door are VERY limited this year so be sure to order online.
 NEW for 2020: You will not be allowed to wait in the queue lines prior to your timed reservation.

 Location: 4055 N. Tyler Road, Maize, KS, (316) 303-2037

 The Haunted Cannery and Lunatic Asylum

 Hidden in the fields behind the bucolic and family-friendly Walter’s Pumpkin Patch is a sinister place of fear and lunacy.
 Although I don’t know why you would want to take the risk, if you feel the need to investigate this madhouse, take the haunted hayride or get a RIP ticket.
 But be very afraid – madness lurks in this country farm north of El Dorado!